pouria-azad/simple-library/README.md

-# Simple LAMP Web Application
+# Simple Library Web Application

 If you are using Ubuntu 14.04, install the following software: